NHSDigital/communications-manager-api/scripts/repoint-frontend/README.md

 Before running the "Repoint Frontend" script, ensure the following prerequisites are met:

-- You must be logged into an AWS account using SSO authentication
+- You must be logged into a developer AWS account using SSO authentication
 - The repository must be named `communications-manager-api` to avoid potential root path issues

 ## Steps